 'Stranger Things' Season 4 Recap: Episode 9 Ending Explained

-In the season finale of Stranger Things 4, the Hawkins crew gather their weapons to face Vecna: flamethrowers, pizza and Metallica. here's our recap (spoilers!).
+In the season finale of Stranger Things 4, Eleven and the Hawkins crew gather their weapons for an epic finale.

 More in www.cnet.com